 Here are the only 3 reasons why you social media stalk your ex:

-- You’re Pain Shopping.
+- You’re Emotionally Cutting.
 You were so hurt, mind f*cked, and betrayed in the relationship, you’re more comfortable being in a state of pain than you are making the scary effort to move forward (and potentially fail/get rejected again).
 The only difference is that with cyberstalking, you can essentially control the pain that’s inflicted upon you (because you’re inflicting it).
 Yes, your pain is dependent upon what your ex likes and posts, BUT you get to control the exposure.
 It’s all about inflicting, controlling and re-inflicting pain.
 This dynamic is not only familiar, it’s all you know.
-You went from the uncontrollable mind f*ckery that was having your ex inflict emotional pain upon you, to now giving yourself that very same pain in controlled doses.
+You went from the uncontrollable mind f*ckery that was having your ex inflict emotional pain upon you, to now giving yourself that very same pain.
+Except this time, you’re in the driver’s seat.

 - Connection.
 It’s the last little connection that you have to your ex.
-EVERY time you log on, you’re looking for one of two things: 1) You’re looking for any sign that he’s just as lonely, miserable and depressed as you are (so that you can run with that little bit of hope and remain invested).
-2) You’re looking for any information possible to affirm that he has moved on, is happy and is a better guy in a better relationship (so that you have a license to remain stagnant, blame yourself, and self-sabotage more).
+EVERY time you log on, you’re looking for one of two things: 1) You’re looking for a sign that he’s just as lonely, miserable and depressed as you are (so that you can run with that little bit of hope and remain invested).
+2) You’re looking for any information possible to affirm that he has moved on, is happy, and is in a better relationship (so that you have a license to remain stagnant, blame yourself, and make more terrible decisions through the filter of shame).

 My advice on how to stop stalking your ex?
 Don’t.